• Skip to primary navigation

 • In a small bowl, whisk flour, baking soda, baking powder and salt together.
 Set aside.

-• In a large bowl, mix the butter, sugar, and lemon zest together until combined well.
-Whipping them together will create a cake-like cookie, just mixing until combined will create a gooey cookie.
-I usually go for gooey.
+• In a large bowl, mix the butter, ricotta, sugar, lemon juice, and lemon zest together until combined well.

 • Add eggs one at a time, mixing well between each addition.
 Add vanilla and lemon juice.